 Hi there!
 My name is Laura Ashurst.
 I’m a wife, mother, daughter, sister, aunt, cousin and friend.
 For the last 17 years I’ve also been a cancer patient at James Cook University Hospital in Middlesbrough; I’m one of the one in eight women worldwide who develops breast cancer in her lifetime.
 I’m also a human being behind that statistic.
 I’m me and I’m living with cancer.

 I joined this group of women as a ‘primary breast cancer’ patient in September 2001, shuffled along to ‘primary breast cancer patient with a reoccurrence’ in September 2004 and then became a Stage 4 ‘secondary, incurable breast cancer’ patient in December 2007.

-Just sticking with the stats for a bit longer, because this bit’s important to me, really important; I’m approaching 10 years surviving secondary breast cancer and that’s why I’ve decided to start blogging about my life and my experiences of living with cancer.
+Just sticking with the stats for a bit longer, because this bit’s important to me, really important; I’m approaching 12 years surviving secondary breast cancer and that’s why I blog about my life and my experiences of living with cancer.
 It’s a monumental milestone.
-Never in my wildest dreams did I expect to still be here, nearly a decade after the day my oncologist said ”You have terminal cancer’.
+Never in my wildest dreams did I expect to still be here, 10 years after the day my oncologist said ‘You have terminal cancer’.
 But I am and I hope I am for a long time to come.

 I’m also very, very lucky indeed which may not be a word that you expect to hear in a description of a person who has incurable cancer but that’s exactly what I am.
 I’m lucky because I have a husband who has literally been my rock, two children who have blossomed into fine young adults, a wonderful wider family and a group of friends who have supported, loved me and enriched my life in so many ways.